Diamondrock Hospitality (DRH)

 Jeffrey J. Donnelly, Chief Executive Officer and Director

-Mr. Donnelly was appointed Chief Executive Officer and a Director of DiamondRock Hospitality in April 2024, having previously served as Executive Vice President and Chief Financial Officer since joining the company in August 2019.
-Before joining DiamondRock, he was Managing Director of Equity Research at Wells Fargo Securities, where he co-founded Wells Fargo's Real Estate & Lodging Equity Research Platform and was responsible for over $45 billion in equity transactions during his 22-year tenure.
-Prior to Wells Fargo, Mr. Donnelly was an Assistant Vice President at AEW Capital Management, L.P., where he managed a 15 million square foot diversified commercial real estate portfolio and executed property and capital market transactions exceeding $5 billion.
-He also led the disposition efforts on more than $1 billion in assets and a $1.6 billion property-for-stock transaction at AEW Capital Management.
-Mr. Donnelly is the Founder and Trustee of The Rubinstein-Taybi Syndrome Children's Foundation.
+Mr. Donnelly was appointed Chief Executive Officer and Director of DiamondRock Hospitality on April 15, 2024.
+He previously served as Executive Vice President and Chief Financial Officer for DiamondRock, a position he held since joining the company in August 2019.
+Prior to his tenure at DiamondRock, Mr. Donnelly was the Managing Director of Equity Research at Wells Fargo Securities, where he co-founded the firm's Real Estate & Lodging Equity Research Platform.
+During his 22-year career at Wells Fargo, he was directly responsible for over $45 billion in equity transactions.
+Before joining Wells Fargo, Mr. Donnelly was an Assistant Vice President at AEW Capital Management, L.P., where he managed a 15 million square foot diversified commercial real estate portfolio and executed property and capital market transactions exceeding $5 billion.
+He is a Chartered Financial Analyst (CFA) and Certified Management Accountant (CMA) and holds a B.B.A. in Finance from The George Washington University.
+Mr. Donnelly is also the Founder and Trustee of The Rubinstein-Taybi Syndrome Children's Foundation (RTSCF) and serves on the Board of Directors of Piedmont Office Realty Trust (NYSE: PDM).

-Briony R. Quinn, Executive Vice President and Chief Financial Officer
+Briony R. Quinn, Executive Vice President, Chief Financial Officer and Treasurer

 Justin L. Leonard, President and Chief Operating Officer

-Mr. Leonard was appointed President and Chief Operating Officer in April 2024, having joined DiamondRock in July 2022 as Executive Vice President and Chief Operating Officer.
-Prior to his time at DiamondRock, he spent 23 years at Walton Street Capital, a private equity real estate firm, most recently as a Senior Principal.
-In this role, he was responsible for the oversight of the firm's hotel investments, involved in over $3 billion in hospitality transactions, and directed the asset management of 60 branded and independent hotels totaling over 20,000 rooms.
+Mr. Leonard was appointed President and Chief Operating Officer of DiamondRock Hospitality on April 15, 2024.
+He joined the company as Executive Vice President and Chief Operating Officer in July 2022.
+Prior to joining DiamondRock, Mr. Leonard spent 23 years at Walton Street Capital, most recently as a Senior Principal, where he was responsible for overseeing the firm's hotel investments.
+During his tenure at Walton Street, he was involved in over $3 billion in hospitality transactions and managed the asset management of 60 branded and independent hotels, totaling more than 20,000 rooms.
+Mr. Leonard holds a B.B.A. in Real Estate from the University of Wisconsin-Madison.

 AI Analysis | Feedback